 - What is the best pericoronitis treatment?

-Rephrasing the question in a FOCUSED QUESTION format solves the issue.
+Rephrasing the question in a FOCUSED QUESTION format resolves the issue.

 What is the significance of Pico nursing questions?

-Questions with a specific focus are a good example of focused questions.
+Questions with a specific focus are good examples of focused questions.

-Let’s rewrite the six unfocused questions above as focused (PICO style) inquiries.
+Let’s also understand the six unfocused questions above as focused (PICO style) inquiries.